Military history of Nova Scotia: Scottish and French Conflict (1639-1632)

-Acadian Civil War
+Acadian Civil War (1640-1645)

 Acadia was plunged into what some historians have described as a civil war between 1640 and 1645.
 The war was between Port Royal, where Governor of Acadia Charles de Menou d'Aulnay de Charnisay was stationed, and present-day Saint John, New Brunswick, where Governor of Acadia.
 Charles de Saint-Étienne de la Tour was stationed.

 In the war, there were four major battles. la Tour attacked d'Aulnay at Port Royal in 1640.
 In response to the attack, D'Aulnay sailed out of Port Royal to establish a five-month blockade of La Tour's fort at Saint John, which La Tour eventually defeated (1643).
 La Tour attacked d'Aulnay again at Port Royal in 1643. d'Aulnay and Port Royal ultimately won the war against La Tour with the 1645 siege of Saint John.
 After d'Aulnay died (1650), La Tour re-established himself in Acadia.

 In 1674, the Dutch briefly conquered Acadia, renaming the colony New Holland.

-King Philips War
+King Philip's War (1675-1678)

-During King Philips War, the governor was absent from Acadia (having first been imprisoned in Boston during the Dutch occupation of Acadia) and Jean-Vincent d'Abbadie de Saint-Castin was established at the capital of Acadia, Pentgouet.
+During King Philip's War, the governor was absent from Acadia (having first been imprisoned in Boston during the Dutch occupation of Acadia) and Jean-Vincent d'Abbadie de Saint-Castin was established at the capital of Acadia, Pentgouet.
 From there he worked with the Abenaki of Acadia to raid British settlements migrating over the border of Acadia.
 British retaliation included attacking deep into Acadia in the Battle off Port La Tour (1677).

 Wabanaki Confederacy

-In response to King Phillips War in New England (which included the first military conflict between the Mi'kmaq and New England), the Mi'kmaq and Maliseet people from this region joined the Wabanaki Confederacy to form a political and military alliance with New France.
+In response to King Philip's War in New England (which included the first military conflict between the Mi'kmaq and New England), the Mi'kmaq and Maliseet people from this region joined the Wabanaki Confederacy to form a political and military alliance with New France.
 The Mi'kmaq and Maliseet were very significant military allies to New France through six wars.